JieHuiLee/Assignment3/README.md

 At the Event frame, user can click the radioButton eventType to view the Event Poster and each event Details.
 To do registration, user need to click which event they need to participate to proceed the Registration windows (Participant).
 Fill all the information to proceed registration Event and also the donation.
-After that, when they click exit, will appear Advertisement window.
-Then only the exit button will provided to exit the program.
+Click Donation and select the Confirm Button to proceed a Message that display "Donation Done Successfully!" then only will jump to Advertisement window.
+Then click exit button will jump back to login page then click exit again only exit the program.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Admin1